 \subsection{Ablation Study}

-We evaluate the different parts of the proposed methods on Indian Pines dataset, including the branches of spatial or spectral graph reasoning (SAGR or SEGR) and the auxiliary branch in SAGRN.
-In addition, the influence of multiple loss functions (we mainly consider the additional $L_{sa}$ and $L_{se}$, while the $L_{fused}$ is not included) is also considered, and the results are shown in Table \ref{ablation}.
-It can be seen that the proposed methods improve the FCN a lot with the help of graph reasoning.
-However, without the auxiliary branch, the accuracies of SAGRN degrade seriously since the rough feature can't produce the high quality homogeneous areas and effective descriptors.
-The extra-added auxiliary branch directly supervises the corresponding feature rather than the reprojected feature like SAGR path, shortening the distance from the feature $F$ to the classifier end, overcoming the phenomenon of difficult learning because of the weak gradient propagating, and further promoting the convergence of the network.
-Thus, the abilities of SAGR are helped to be more fully exploited with the high quality feature that generated under the aid of auxiliary branch and finally get better results.
-Compared with FCN, the SEGRN performs better since the contextual information lying in different channels is well extracted by implementing the spectral graph reasoning, showing the importance of the abundant spectral information in HSI interpretation, which is a critical characteristic different from the natural image processing.
-By jointly taking advantage of the SAGR and SEGR, SSGRN achieves a better performance, especially with $L_{sa}$ and $L_{se}$ since the gradients gain a better propagation in corresponding SAGRN and SEGRN.
+We evaluate different parts of the proposed methods on the Indian Pines dataset, including the branches of spatial or spectral graph reasoning (SAGR or SEGR) and the AB in SAGRN.
+In addition, the influence of multiple loss functions (we mainly consider the additional $L_{sa}$ and $L_{se}$, while $L_{fused}$ is not included) are also considered, and the results are shown in Table \ref{ablation}.
+It can be seen that the proposed methods improve FCN a lot with the help of graph reasoning.
+However, without the AB, the accuracies of SAGRN degrade seriously since a rough feature cannot produce high-quality homogeneous areas and effective descriptors.
+The extra-added AB directly supervises the corresponding feature rather than the reprojected feature like the SAGR path, shortening the distance from feature $F$ to the classifier end, overcoming the difficult learning phenomenon that is caused by weak gradient propagation, and further promoting the network convergence.
+Thus, the abilities of SAGR are helped to be more fully exploited with the high-quality feature generated under the aid of AB, obtaining better results.
+Compared with FCN, SEGRN performs better since the contexts lying in different channels are well extracted by implementing SEGR, showing the importance of spectral information in HSI interpretation.
+It is also a critical characteristic to distinguish HSI from natural images.
+By jointly taking the advantage of SAGR and SEGR, SSGRN achieves the best performance, especially when equipped with $L_{sa}$ and $L_{se}$, since the gradients gain better propagations in the corresponding SAGRN and SEGRN.